vsingh-group/FrameQuant/README.md

 ```
 pip install -r requirements.txt
 ```
 We use the Fast Hadamard Transform implementation from Dao-AILab for our fast random projections.
-Follow their instructions to install the package or run (from within the FrameQuant directory)
+Follow their instructions to install the package or run
 ```
 bash install_fast_hadamard_tx.sh
 ```

 ### Docker image
-We also have a docker image with all the packages installed on the dockerhub.
+We also have a docker image on the dockerhub with all the packages installed.
 From within the FrameQuant directory, simply run
 ```
 docker run --ipc=host --gpus all -it -v "$PWD:/workspace" harshauwm163/fq:0.97
 ```